JoshMermel/JoshMermel.github.io/_posts/2020-12-20-solving-cofortress.md

 When I feel like coming back to this sort of bandaged puzzle, I think I may try [0x30000000040203](https://joshmermelstein.com/bandaged-cube-explorer?id=0x30000000040203) next.
-This severs one of the bonds in cofortress resulting in a graph 4x as many nodes but a similar structure of being a big loop.
+This severs one of the bonds in cofortress resulting in a with a similar structure but 4x as many states.
 I suspect the extra freedom will add some new challenges but keep the overall feel of the solve.
+Also the graph is very pretty.

 <style>
   table {